7RU7H/Archive/Reconnaissance/Active-Information-Gathering/RPC/RPC-Recon.md

-## RPCclient
+# RPCclient

-Query MS-RPC for commands to try and estanblish a null session
+Query MS-RPC for commands to try and establish a null session
 ```bash
 rpcclient -U "" -N $IP
 # Authenticated Session